 The following accounting procedures are necessary for state and local accountability in the allocation of federal and state funds.

-When a CDJFS is funded on a reimbursement basis, program costs are paid by local funds before reimbursement is requested.
+(B) Cash management When a CDJFS is funded on a reimbursement basis, program costs are paid by local funds before reimbursement is requested.
 When funds are drawn in advance, the CDJFS shall follow procedures to minimize the time elapsing between the transfer of funds from the state and local disbursement.
 Disbursements to a CDJFS administering federal programs shall cover allowable expenditures consistent with federal and state regulations.

-(2) Cash drawn shall be traceable to a level of program expenditures adequate to establish that such funds have not been used in violation of the restrictions and prohibitions of applicable statutes, administrative rules and federal regulations.
+(2) Cash drawn shall be traceable to a level of program expenditures adequate to establish that such funds have not been used in violation of the restrictions and prohibitions of applicable rules and regulations.
 The accounting systems of the CDJFS shall support internal controls necessary to insure federal grants and state funds remain separated on a grant, program, or project basis.

 (C) Quarterly cash on hand calculation

-(a) The cash on hand by deducting the expenditures over the lifetime of the funding source, up to the budgeted amount from the total amount of cash draws over the lifetime of the funding source;
+(a) The cash on hand amount is calculated by deducting the reported expenditures over the lifetime of the funding source, up to the budgeted amount from the total amount of cash draws over the lifetime of the funding source;

-An interest liability accrues if federal funds are received prior to the day the funds are paid.
-A CDJFS shall calculate and report earned interest quarterly as a receipt.
+(D) Quarterly interest calculation and reconciliation liability An interest liability accrues if federal funds are received prior to the day the funds are paid.
+A CDJFS shall calculate and report earned interest quarterly as a receipt, in accordance with paragraph (D)(1) of this rule.
 Earned interest can only be used for the intended program and held in the local account.

 (1) For each applicable federal program allocation with a total net interest liability in excess of five hundred dollars for each federal fiscal year (FFY), the CDJFS shall report the net interest liability as a reduction to expenditures on the subsequent quarterly expenditure report.